internet upload speed slow

 Traditionally, download speed was much more important than upload speed.
 After all, most of our online activity was dedicated to browsing and watching content.

-However, we’ve now entered the era of user-generated content, video calls, and cloud services.
-And most recently, a worldwide pandemic has shown us just how much a quality internet connection matters when we work from home and rely solely on the virtual world for entertainment.
+However, we’ve entered the era of user-generated content, video calls, and cloud services.
+A worldwide pandemic has recently shown us how much quality internet bandwidth matters when we work from home and rely solely on the virtual world for entertainment.
 Because of this, upload speed has come to matter as much as your download speed.

 However, despite growing demands for higher upload speeds, many internet service providers (ISPs) still don’t deliver.
-Today, we’ll explore what causes slow upload speed, plus offer solutions to fix it so you never have to worry about a choppy internet connection again.
+Today, we’ll explore what causes slow upload speed, plus offer solutions to achieve that optimal upload speed so you never have to worry about a choppy internet connection again.

 Download & Upload Speed: What is the Difference?